The Windows EULA

 How to Debloat Windows 10 (Tutorial)

-For many people switching from Windows 7, Windows 10 has a shocking amount of bloatware.
-This bloatware can often slow down your machine and sometimes even spies on you.
-This tutorial shows how to use a tool that lets you debloat Windows 10.
-It’s a simple PowerShell script, and it’s important to do with every new Windows 10 installation.
+For many people switching from Windows 7, Windows 10 has shocking bloatware.
+This bloatware can often slow down their machine and sometimes even spy on them.
+This tutorial shows how to use a tool to debloat Windows 10.
+It’s a simple PowerShell script, and it’s important to do it with every new Windows 10 installation.

 Step 1: Download the Tool

-First of all, you’re going to want to download the tool that lets you debloat Windows 10.
-First of all, go to this link: https://github.com/Sycnex/Windows10Debloater.
-Once you’re there, you will want to download the tool.
-Go up to the top-left and click on Code.
+First, you’ll want to download the tool for debloating Windows 10.
+Go to this link: https://github.com/Sycnex/Windows10Debloater.
+Once you’re there, you’ll want to download the tool.
+Go to the top left and click on Code.
 Then, click Download ZIP.
 It downloads a zip file containing the PowerShell script and everything you need to run it.

 Download the Windows 10 Debloater tool by right-clicking on Code, then clicking Download ZIP.